m-rbt01/calculator/solution-plan.md

         CALL display and PASS output container and first operand

     ENDIF
-    IF first operand IS finite AND operator node is IS NOT equals THEN SET result to empty string
+    IF first operand IS finite AND operator text is IS NOT equals THEN SET result to empty string
-        CALL set operator and PASS node id and text content ENDIF
+        CALL set operator and PASS operator text
+    ENDIF
 ENDFUNCTION